Economic history of Germany: Economic miracle and beyond

-Within its broad policy, the new government had several main objectives: to reduce the federal deficit by cutting expenditures as well as taxes, to reduce government restrictions and regulations, and to improve the flexibility and performance of the labor market.
-The government also carried through a series of privatization measures, selling almost DM10 billion (for value of the deutsche mark—see Glossary) in shares of such diverse state-owned institutions as VEBA, VIAG, Volkswagen, Lufthansa, and Salzgitter.
+Within its broad policy, the new government had several main objectives: to reduce the federal deficit by cutting expenditures as well as taxes, to reduce government restrictions and regulations, and to improve the flexibility and performance of the labour market.
+The government also carried through a series of privatisation measures, selling almost DM10 billion (for the value of the Deutsche Mark—see Glossary) in shares of such diverse state-owned institutions as VEBA, VIAG, Volkswagen, Lufthansa, and Salzgitter.
 Through all these steps, the state role in the West German economy declined from 52 percent to 46 percent of GDP between 1982 and 1990, according to Bundesbank statistics.

 Although the policies of the Wende changed the mood of the West German economy and reinstalled a measure of confidence, progress came unevenly and haltingly.
 During most of the 1980s, the figures on growth and inflation improved but slowly, and the figures on unemployment barely moved at all.
 There was little job growth until the end of the decade.
 When the statistics did change, however, even modestly, it was at least in the right direction.

 Nonetheless, it also remained true that West German growth did not again reach the levels that it had attained in the early years of the Federal Republic.
 There had been a decline in the growth rate since the 1950s, an upturn in unemployment since the 1960s, and a gradual increase in inflation except during or after a severe downturn.

 Global economic statistics also showed a decline in West German output and vitality.
 They showed that the West German share of total world production had grown from 6.6 percent in 1965 to 7.9 percent by 1975.
 Twelve years later, in 1987, however, it had fallen to 7.4 percent, largely because of the more rapid growth of Japan and other Asian states.
-Even adding the estimated GDP of the former East Germany at its peak before unification would not have brought the all-German share above 8.2 percent by 1989 and would leave all of Germany with barely a greater share of world production than West Germany alone had reached fifteen years earlier.
+Even adding the estimated GDP of the former East Germany at its peak before unification would not have brought the all-German share above 8.2 percent by 1989 and would have left all of Germany with barely a greater share of world production than West Germany alone had reached fifteen years earlier.

 It was only in the late 1980s that West Germany's economy finally began to grow more rapidly.
 The growth rate for West German GDP rose to 3.7 percent in 1988 and 3.6 percent in 1989, the highest levels of the decade.
 The unemployment rate also fell to 7.6 percent in 1989, despite an influx of workers from abroad.
 Thus, the results of the late 1980s appeared to vindicate the West German supply-side revolution.
 Tax rate reductions had led to greater vitality and revenues.
 Although the cumulative public-sector deficit had gone above the DM1 trillion level, the public sector was growing more slowly than before.